The Must-Dos in Dunedin

 1. Explore the Otago Peninsula

 The Otago Peninsula is a haven for wildlife, provides amazing views and is one of the best places in New Zealand to see the Southern Lights.
 It’s well worth taking a road trip or hiring a bike to explore the bays and inlets of the Otago Peninsula.
+Between wildlife experiences and tours of a castle, the Otago Peninsula has so many attractions that you’ll see it featured multiple times on this list of things to do in Dunedin!

 Location: The Otago Peninsula is accessed from Dunedin via Portobello Road.